storacha/w3up/packages/w3up-client/README.md

 #### Uploading data

-Once you've [created and registered a Space](#creating-and-registering-spaces) and [authorized your Agent](#authorizing-your-agent), you can upload files to the w3up platform.
+Once you've [created and registered a Space](#creating-and-registering-spaces) and [authorized your Agent](#authorize), you can upload files to the Storacha platform.

 Call [`uploadFile`][docs-Client#uploadFile] to upload a single file, or [`uploadDirectory`][docs-Client#uploadDirectory] to upload multiple files.

 `uploadFile` expects a "Blob like" input, which can be a [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) or [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) when running in a browser.
 On node.js, see the [`filesFromPath` library](https://github.com/storacha/files-from-path), which can load compatible objects from the local filesystem.

 `uploadDirectory` requires `File`-like objects instead of `Blob`s, as the file's `name` property is used to build the directory hierarchy.

 You can control the directory layout and create nested directory structures by using `/` delimited paths in your filenames: